ben-hampson/dotfiles/README.md

 You just need the TPM module, and then TPM will install all the other plugins listed in `tmux.conf`

 Once you have TPM cloned to `.config/tmux/plugins/tpm`, open `tmux`, hit the prefix (Ctrl-Space) and hit `I` to install the plugins.

+## Submodules

+`git submodule update --init --recursive` - Run this after every clone, pull, and checkout command to update the contents of submodule directories.